 Our Wild Safaris

-Our expert naturalists at Noel Rodrigo’s Leopard Safaris will take you on an unforgettable experience at Yala and Wilpattu National Parks, Sri Lanka’s premier game reserves.
+Our expert naturalists at Leopard Safaris by KK Collection will take you on an unforgettable experience at Yala and Wilpattu National Parks, Sri Lanka’s premier game reserves.

-We have been operating our professional safari tours since 2006, with upmost respect for the flora & fauna inhabiting the National Parks.
+We have been operating our professional safari tours founded by environmentalist Noel Rodrigo since 2006, with upmost respect for the flora & fauna inhabiting the National Parks.
 We believe in minimal animal disturbance on our wild Safari Tours.